Want to feel part of something special?

 From Harry Potter and other movies

-Westport has stolen our hearts with its breath-taking scenery, bustling restaurant and nightlife, and amazingly warm and friendly locals.
+Westport has stolen our hearts with its breath-taking scenery, bustling restaurants, and amazingly friendly locals.
 A town that is filled with history and culture, we couldn’t imagine a better home for Tertulia!

 The old School where we live

 In 2012, I (Brid) had an idea to bring together the businesses and organisations of Louisburgh to create an excitement about the town, the people and the place.
-7 of us formed an organisation called Louisburgh HQ with a mission to create a vibrant place to live and visit.
-We set up a tourism office, an arts centre, a craft shop, created a map, website, facebooek page and set about bringing the people of Louisburgh together (see our first Newsletter).
+Seven of us formed an organisation called Louisburgh HQ, with a mission to create a vibrant place to live and visit.
+We set up a tourism office, an arts centre, a craft shop, created a map, website, Facebook page and set about bringing the people of Louisburgh together (see our first Newsletter).

 Westport Chamber Chats

-Tertulia is also now a member of the Westport Chamber of Commerce and we recently have taken part in a series called the Chamber Chats.
-In our chat, we talked about all things Tertulia, our past adventures, our business, and Louisburgh TV – a Youtube series where we interview authors & other book enthusiasts.
-We love to see collaboration between people and businesses and were delighted to be able to introduce ourselves as the faces behind Tertulia Bookshop and to present Tertualia as more than a bookshop, but a place and a space for like minded people to meet and engage with each other. https://www.youtube.com/watch?v=aaI6lzexf3k
+Tertulia is also now a member of the Westport Chamber of Commerce and we recently took part in a series called the Chamber Chats.
+In our chat, we talked about all things Tertulia, our past adventures, our business, and Louisburgh TV – a YouTube series where we interview authors & other book enthusiasts.
+We love to see collaboration between people and businesses and were delighted to be able to introduce ourselves as the faces behind Tertulia Bookshop and to present Tertualia as more than a business, but a place and a space for like minded people to meet and engage with each other. https://www.youtube.com/watch?v=aaI6lzexf3k